DecentricCorp/Lightrail-API-Docs/use-cases/redemption-rules.md

 Redemption Rules are a powerful feature of Lightrail which enable setting sophisticated conditions on how value can be spent.
 They can unlock powerful marketing promotions such as, "$10 off if you spend at least $100," or "$15 off if you buy two or more pairs of jeans."

 Lightrail implements promotions as additional Value Stores that can be created and attached to an existing Card.
-Redemption rules are boolean expressions defined by a Program and are applied to any Value Store created from that Program.
-These rules set the conditions under which the Value Store can be spent.
+Redemption rules are Boolean expressions which are defined at the time of creating a Promotion Program and apply to any Value Store derived from that Program.
+These rules set the conditions under which the Value Store can be unlocked for spending.

-When transacting against a Card and looking to collect the funds from its Value Stores, Lightrail Transaction Manager evaluates the each Value Store's Redemption Rule against the Transaction JSON object; only if the rule evaluates to `true` the promotional value from that Value Store can be spent for that Transaction.
+When transacting against a Card and looking into collecting funds from its Value Stores, Lightrail Transaction Manager evaluates each Value Store's Redemption Rule against the Transaction JSON object; the promotional value from that Value Store can be spent in that Transaction only if the rule evaluates to `true`.

 ## Setting Up Your Redemption Rules

-For activating a Promotion with Redemption Rules, you need to take two steps:
+For activating Redemption Rules in your system, you need to take the following two steps:

-- Add any information that can be the basis of making decisions in Redemption Rules in the `metadata` of Transaction requests.
+- Add any information that may be important in Redemption Rules in the `metadata` of Transaction requests.
 As discussed further below, we suggest that you proactively include a set of standard metadata most likely to be in your Redemption Rules.
-- Create a Promotion Programs with Redemption Rules and attach promotions based on that Program to Gift Cards or Account Cards.
+- Create Promotion Programs with Redemption Rules and attach promotions based on these Programs to Gift Cards or Account Cards.
 This can be done in the Lightrail Web App.

 Collecting and including metadata in the Transaction request must be done programmatically in your integration module with Lightrail.
 It is important that you identify: